The Peugeot 104by Oliver Webb

 Probably the most important aspect of caring for a Peugeot 104 is to regularly change the oil and filter, using a proper Peugeot filter.
 If you do choose a different brand it absolutely MUST have a non return valve in it to prevent the filter draining overnight thus starving the engine of oil at every cold start.
 A cheap filter will wreck your camshaft!
 Cheap oil is false economy, use decent stuff (I use synthetic) and various lubricant additives such as Slick-50 will greatly benefit your engine.
 Periodically ensure that the oil filler cap's gauze and hoses are free of gunge.
 Towing a 104 with the front wheels in contact with the ground is inadvisable since without the engine running the pressure lubricated gearbox and final drive will be starved of oil.
 Only use the plug spanner provided with the car, it lives in a spring clip at the back of the engine bay.
 Using a larger plug spanner may over-torque the plugs possibly stripping the thread in the alloy cylinder head - the plugs are deeply recessed into the head, so a stripped thread is a somewhat bigger disaster than normal.
 The pressed steel plug spanner (clipped to the back of the engine bay) eventually wears out and wont grip the plugs.
 Regularly check that the cooling system has enough coolant and no leaks or air-locks; use a decent anti-freeze.
 Once in a while check the cooling fan's function as described in section 3.
 Periodic flushing of the cooling system helps prevent overheating.
 A temperature gauge would be a very worthwhile accessory to fit.
 Don't let garages run the wheel-nuts on with an pneumatic spanner - especially when bolt-on hub caps are concerned.
 Water pump and alternator bearings will fail if the fanbelt is over tightened, allow about a half to 1 inch "play" in the belt.
 Fitting an in-line petrol filter can save the grief of rusty bits blocking the carburettor jets.
 A jerky accelerator pedal can be cured by fitting an extra long cable (Hillman Imp) thus eliminating sharp kinks.

 Never rev the engine when cold, keep below 2,500rpm for the first 4 or 5 miles and, especially in winter, let the car warm up for a minute - nobody appreciates being forced to sprint seconds after being dragged from bed.
 Avoid "slipping the clutch" more than is necessary (replacement is costly) and don't be snatchy with the gearbox.
 You should be able to change gear with just your finger tips; heavy-fisted gear ramming will be expensive.
 These engines are a little prone to pinking, especially with today's reduced-lead petrol, don't drive with leaden feet, use the gears and keep the car in tune.
 Some cheap brands of petrol disagree with my 104, but I use ordinary unleaded petrol with Millers VSP additive (endorsed by the FBHVC).
 104s may well be able to cope with unleaded fuel without modification or additives, but as yet I am not aware that anyone has undertaken to test this on a scientific basis.
 Likewise I have not encountered a cylinder head conversion to unleaded specification for the 104 – it may well be possible to convert very successfully, but my inclination is not to use my engine as a guinea pig.
 Unless your engine is seriously gunged up, I would be disinclined to use a flushing oil – better to do a couple of oil changes in quite quick succession.
+This is especially easy if you do a DIY oil change instead of taking your Peugeot 104 to the garage.
 Once warm the 104 will rev freely up to about 6,000 rpm, but sustained high speeds will cause wear.
 Don't forget that the 104 belongs to an era when cars cruised at 60mph rather than today's 80+ and even the youngest right hand drive 104 is 19 years old now - be nice to them!

 6): Looking after your 104.
 Bits and pieces.